 4 – THE HEART OF THE ONE

-Thirty minutes after I ran into the bedroom and cried out my frustrations, a knock sounded on the door.
+Thirty minutes after running into the bedroom to cry out my frustrations, a knock sounded on my door.

 “Electra?”
 Deneb said.
 “It’s time for ‘The Nurturing.’
 Let’s all go today.”

-Like a clock, our masters wind us up, and we respond like the well-trained animals we are … day in, day out.
-Every day the same … every day we are the inferior people.
+Like a clock, our masters wind us up, and we respond like the well-trained animals we are, day in, day out.
+Every day the same.
+Every day the inferior people.

 I dried my eyes with my skirt hem.
 “Coming.”
 Rising from the bed, I opened the door to discover Meri Diana’s pleading, puppy eyes.
 A smile broke my lips.
 I can’t help it.
 I love her so much … my favorite sibling.